SoRachna/TaskManagement/README.md

 ## Static method
 **Static method**: It's a method that can be called on the class itself, without requiring the instantiation of an object of that class.

-We use static methods to access classes without creating an object.
+**Usage**: We use static methods to access classes without creating an object.

 ```ruby
 public static void handleAdminActions(Admin admin, UserManager userManager, Scanner scanner)